JMSLab/Template/docs/production.md

 #### Goals

   *  Main statements made in paper about definitions of samples and variables, and other methodological choices, are consistent with code.
-  *  Checking every variable and sample definition can for some projects take a large amount of time.
-Accordingly:
-      * Ask an LLM to take a careful first pass.
-(It can be helpful to break up the main pieces of the analysis and ask separately about each).
-      * Prune the LLM's comments.
-      * Spot-check yourself, focusing especially on the main analysis and core specification(s).
-      * Limit to a day of person time unless a PI suggests otherwise.
+  *  Limit to a day of person time unless a PI suggests otherwise, and when there are tradeoffs, focus especially o the main analysis and core specification(s), as opposed to sensitivity and supplemental analyses.

 #### Deliverables